-Three or more notes simultaneously sounded form a chord.
-Traditionally, chords have been built by superimposing two or more thirds.
-For example, notes C-E-G form a chord or major triad.
-The note upon which the chord is founded is called the root.
+Three or more notes played at the same time form a chord.
+Traditionally, chords are formed by superimposing two or more thirds.
+For example, the notes C-E-G form a chord, or major triad.
+The note on which the chord is based is called the root.
 The other notes are called by the name of the interval they form in relation to the root:

 chord